anti globalization

 especially in Europe.
 The protesters' ideas have made inroads elsewhere.

-including in many of the institutions they most vociferously oppose.
+Including in many of the institutions they most vociferously oppose.
 The World

 Bank, for instance, has embraced-critics say capitulated to-their goal of